LotTEch/Assignment_4_streaming_app/README.md

 ### 5. **Documentation**

 - **API Docs**: Use tools like Swagger or Redoc to generate API documentation.
-- **User Guide**: Write a guide for setting up and using the application.
+- **User guide**: Write a guide for setting up and using the application.
 - **Code Comments**: Add comments to all files for better maintainability.

 ---